turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/using-hardhat-with-the-avalanche-c-chain.md

 `Storage` is a solidity smart contract that lets us write a number to the blockchain via the `store` function and then read the number back from the blockchain via the `retrieve` function.

-To compile the Storage.sol smart-contract we just added to our project, use the following command:
+To compile the Storage.sol smart contract we just added to our project, use the following command:

 ```bash
 npx hardhat compile
 ```

-After the successful execution of the command, the smart-contract should now be compiled, and you should see something like this in the console:
+After the successful execution of the command, the smart contract should now be compiled, and you should see something like this in the console:

 ```text
 Compiling 1 file with 0.7.3
 Compilation finished successfully
 ```

-## Using hardhat console
+## Using Hardhat console

-For the rest of the tutorial, we're going to use the hardhat console to deploy and interact with our smart-contract.
-To successfully use the hardhat console for our purposes, we need to install a couple of hardhat plugins, namely [`hardhat-ethers`](https://www.npmjs.com/package/@nomiclabs/hardhat-ethers) and [`hardhat-waffle`](https://www.npmjs.com/package/@nomiclabs/hardhat-waffle).
+For the rest of the tutorial, we're going to use the Hardhat console to deploy and interact with our smart contract.
+To successfully use the Hardhat console for our purposes, we need to install a couple of Hardhat plugins, namely [`hardhat-ethers`](https://www.npmjs.com/package/@nomiclabs/hardhat-ethers) and [`hardhat-waffle`](https://www.npmjs.com/package/@nomiclabs/hardhat-waffle).
 Install them using the following commands:

 ```bash
 npm install --save-dev @nomiclabs/hardhat-ethers 'ethers@^5.0.0'
 npm install --save-dev @nomiclabs/hardhat-waffle 'ethereum-waffle@^3.0.0' @nomiclabs/hardhat-ethers 'ethers@^5.0.0'
 ```

-After these plugins are installed, we need to tell hardhat to use them by requiring `hardhat-waffle` at the beginning of the hardhat configuration file we created earlier:
+After these plugins are installed, we need to tell Hardhat to use them by requiring `hardhat-waffle` at the beginning of the Hardhat configuration file we created earlier:

 ```javascript
 require("@nomiclabs/hardhat-waffle");